Local government’s response to reducing transportation emissions may be wishful thinking. Or foolish.

 If bicycles currently account for only a tiny fraction of the total distance travelled each day in the City of Victoria, how realistic is it that large numbers of Victorians will soon become cyclists?

 While Copenhagen’s large contingent of cyclists is held up as a model for Victoria to aspire to, the average age of a person living in Copenhagen is 35.9 years and has been falling for many years.
 In the City of Victoria, the average is 44.5 and is projected to rise for many years.
 As people get older, they generally spend a lot less time on bicycles, especially in hilly places like Victoria.
 Perhaps that’s one reason why the Origin-Destination surveys for 2006 and 2011 show that, for the whole CRD, the daily mode share for bicycles dropped slightly over those five years, from 3.2 percent to 2.8 percent.
-Yet the official goal in the CRD is to raise that to 25 percent in urban areas by 2038.
+Yet the official goal in the CRD is to raise that to a regional level of 15 percent by 2038.

 Is this realistic?